greenelab/connectivity-search-manuscript/manuscript.md

 which can be either a dense Numpy array or sparse SciPy matrix (see [HetMat architecture]).
 Adjacency matrices are stored on disk and loaded in a lazy manner to help scale the software to hetnets that are too large to fit entirely in memory.

-The primary focus of the package is to provide compute-optimized and memory-efficient implementations of path counting algorithms.
+The primary focus of the package is to provide compute-optimized and memory-efficient implementations of path-counting algorithms.
-Specifically, the package supports computing _degree-weighted_ path counts (DWPCs), which can be done efficiently using matrix multiplication but require complex adjustments to avoid counting paths with duplicate nodes (i.e. to filter walks that are not paths, see [DWPC matrix multiplication algorithms]).
+Specifically, the package supports computing DWPCs, which can be done efficiently using matrix multiplication but require complex adjustments to avoid counting paths with duplicate nodes (i.e. to filter walks that are not paths, see [DWPC matrix multiplication algorithms]).